vmalep/witty/README.md

  <p>The project is a single page app named Witty .
- Witty allows you to learn and expand your knowledge depending on the topic you choose.Your new favorite pass time while waiting on your next meetings.
+ Witty allows you to learn and expand your knowledge depending on the topic you choose.It is your new favorite pass time while waiting on your next meetings.
 </p>

 <a href="https://witty-quiz.netlify.app//">View Project</a>